KL13NT/iamnabil/collections/blog/2022-11-27-things-i-wish-i-knew-before-learning-software-engineering.md

 ---

-Becoming a software engineer is a fantastic way to use your creativity and technical skills to build amazing things that improves people's lives.
+Becoming a software engineer is a fantastic way to use your creativity and technical skills to build amazing things that improve people's lives.
 But it's not always an easy road, and a lack of guidance can often make the process hideous and getting started daunting.
 Here are things I wish I had known before learning software engineering.